jenkinsci/defensics-plugin/README.md

 3. Restart Jenkins.

 ## Release notes
+### Version 2021.9
+- Plugin version scheme is unified to follow Defensics versioning
+- Plugin dependencies and core libraries are updated to fix security issues.
+  Now the oldest supported Jenkins version is 2.263.1.

 ### Version 1.2.1
 - Update plugin to match Defensics 2021.06 API changes
 - Use testplan name in the result package links to find correct result more easily